Not uncommon for charges to be amended because of developments: Chan Chun Sing on Iswaran's case

 Iswaran originally faced charges under the Prevention of Corruption Act before it was amended.

-He was answering questions regarding former transport minister S Iswaran's case following the latter's imprisonment.
+Chan, who is the Minister in charge of the public service, was responding to parliamentary questions regarding former transport minister S Iswaran's case following the latter's imprisonment.

 Iswaran was charged with four counts under Section 165 of the Penal Code, which makes it an offence for a public servant to accept anything of value without payment or with inadequate payment from any person with whom he is involved in an official capacity.